Toshiki Kadomatsu

-Toshiki Kadomatsu (角松 敏生, Kadomatsu Toshiki) is a Japanese city pop singer-songwriter, musician, and producer.
+Toshiki Kadomatsu (角松 敏生, Kadomatsu Toshiki) is a Japanese singer-songwriter, musician, and producer best known as one of the pioneers of the city pop genre.
 He has released many studio albums, as well as several instrumental and live albums.
-He has been active since at least 1981 and is still active, having released his most recent album in August 2022.
+He has been active since 1981.

 Biography

 Kadomatsu began playing music at around grade 4 or 5, after seeing his older brother playing guitar and wanting to try it himself.
 Kadomatsu studied philosophy at Nihon University, where he participated in the university's music club.
-While still studying, he debuted as a musical artist in 1981 with single YOKOHAMA Twilight Time and the album Sea Breeze.
-In 1987, he released the hit instrumental album SEA IS A LADY which charted at No. 4.
+While still studying, he debuted as a musical artist in 1981 with single "Yokohama Twilight Time" and the album Sea Breeze.
+In 1987, he released the hit instrumental album Sea Is a Lady which charted at No. 4.
 From 1993 to 1998, he went on a hiatus from releasing music and touring to focus on producing and songwriting for other Japanese artists, before returning with a successful comeback tour in 1999.
-Since then, he has been energetically engaged in artist activities, such as holding an anniversary concert every five years.
+Since then, he has been engaged in artist activities, such as holding an anniversary concert every five years.

-Kadomatsu is also energetically producing to other artists.
-Among them, Anri's album "Timely!!", Miho Nakayama's album "Catch The Nite" and the single "You're My Only Shinin' Star", which was fully produced, were sent to No. 1 on the Oricon weekly chart.
+Kadomatsu is also producing other artists.
+Among them, Anri's album Timely!!, Miho Nakayama's album Catch the Nite and the single "You're My Only Shinin' Star", which was fully produced, were sent to No. 1 on the Oricon weekly chart.

-On March 11, 2022, Kadomatsu participated in the Shuichi "Ponta" Murakami tribute concert "One Last Live", performing "Sea Line", "Ramp In", and "Yokohama Twilight Time".
+On 11 March 2022, Kadomatsu participated in the Shuichi "Ponta" Murakami tribute concert "One Last Live", performing "Sea Line", "Ramp In", and "Yokohama Twilight Time".